GallagherSecurity/cc-rest-docs/training/README.md

 That is exactly what you will need to do for Command Centre.
 Start with the DNS alias for your server instead of www.itsabritishthing.com.
 The next few steps are a Googling exercise for the reader because they depend on which authority you choose.
-Finish with a simple process covered in the section called “Replacing the web service certificate” of the Configuration Client’s user guide.
+Finish with a simple process covered in the section called “Replacing the web service certificate” of the Configuration Client's user guide.
 Briefly, it is:

 1. Go to Server properties, Web Services, REST API section Manage Certificates, and